wp-plugins/date-today-nepali/README.txt

 1. Select 'date-today-nepali.zip' from your computer
 1. Install
 1. Activate the plugin on the WordPress Plugin Dashboard
-1. Place the '[DTN]Date Display Widget' Widget into a Widget area through the 'Appearance -> Widgets' menu in WordPress.
+1. Place the 'Date Display Widget' Widget into a Widget area through the 'Appearance -> Widgets' menu in WordPress.

 = Using FTP =

 1. Extract 'date-today-nepali.zip' to your computer
 1. Upload the 'date-today-nepali' directory to your '/wp-content/plugins/' directory
 1. Activate the plugin on the WordPress Plugins dashboard
-1. Place the '[DTN]Date Display Widget' Widget into a Widget area through the 'Appearance -> Widgets' menu in WordPress.
+1. Place the 'Date Display Widget' Widget into a Widget area through the 'Appearance -> Widgets' menu in WordPress.

 == Frequently Asked Questions ==
 = There is something cool you could add... =